Home » 7 Kakariki Sounds And Meanings (Explained)

 7 Kakariki Sounds And Meanings (Explained)

 Although quieter than cockatoos and macaws, kakarikis can still be very vocal.
-The sounds kakarikis make are a significant part of their charm as pets.
+Their sounds are a significant part of their charm as pets.

 When decoding the meaning of kakariki noises, look at their body language.
 For example, clicking noises can signal mating behavior or territorial aggression.

 According to Watchbird, the Kakariki is known for its distinctive and constant chatter.
-Funnily enough, this constant chatter sounds like the Kakariki is saying, “ki ki ki ki.”
+This continuous chatter sounds like the Kakariki is saying, “ki ki ki ki.”

 The tempo of this chatter varies slightly, depending on which type of Kakariki you own.